 Goal #3- During the spring semester of 2006, we collected and evaluated the writing of seniors in the Senior Seminar course.
 We used the results to determine the appropriate standard that students should meet in order to deem our teaching efforts acceptable.
-Since that time, research papers from the freshmen Ecology/Evolution course and Senior Seminar course have been collected and assessed, for comparison.
+Since that time, research papers from the freshmen Ecology/Evolution course and Senior Seminar course have been collected and assessed, for comparison, using the above rubric.

-Due to previous assessment report recommendations, the collection and storage of the freshmen papers has improved.
-In 2009/2010 both freshmen and senior papers were available for only seven students, in 2010/2011 the number was nine, in 2011/2012 the number was ten and in 2012/2013 the number was 17 out of 18 graduating seniors.
-This year, 2013/2104 the number is eleven out of 20 graduating seniors but, this year we implemented electronic storage of the freshmen and senior papers in the G share file and therefore we anticipate a higher collection and storage rate of papers in the future.
+Due to previous assessment report recommendations, our efforts to increase the collection and storage of the freshmen papers is making some improvement.
+In 2009/2010 both freshmen and senior papers were available for only seven students, in 2010/2011 the number was nine, in 2011/2012 the number was ten, in 2012/2013 the number was 17, and in 2013/2104 the number was 11 students.
+This year, 2014/2015 we had 11 student comparisons out of 24 graduating seniors.
+But, since we implemented electronic storage of the freshmen and senior papers in the G share file in the fall of 2013, we anticipate a higher collection and storage rate of papers in the future.